LibreCodeCoop/LSTelegramNotify/README.md

 - Copy the LSTelegramNotify folder to the Limesurvey "plugins" directory.
 - Activate the plugin at the Limesurvey plugin manager (requires proper user rights for accessing the feature at the Limesurvey admin interface).
-- Configure the plugin at the settings page
+- Configure the plugin at the settings page.